IPC Audit and Risk Committee Charter 2021-2022

-- Review whether management has in place a current and appropriate risk management framework that is consistent with AS/NZS ISO 31000:2009
+- Review whether management has in place a current and appropriate risk management framework that is consistent with AS ISO 31000:2018

-- Review the impact of the IPC’s risk management on its control environment and insurance arrangements
+- Review the impact of the agency’s risk management on its control environment and insurance arrangements

-- Review IPC’s fraud control plan and be satisfied that the agency has appropriate processes and systems in place to capture and effectively investigate fraud related information
+- Review the agency’s fraud and corruption control framework including the fraud control plan and be satisfied that the agency has appropriate processes and systems in place to capture and effectively investigate fraud related information

-- Review whether a sound and effective approach has been followed in establishing the IPC’s business continuity planning arrangements, including whether disaster recovery plans have been tested periodically.
+- Review whether a sound and effective approach has been followed in establishing the agency’s business continuity planning arrangements, including whether disaster recovery plans have been tested periodically.

 4.2 Control Framework

 - Review whether management’s approach to maintaining an effective internal control framework, including over external parties such as contractors and advisors, is sound and effective

 - Review whether management has in place relevant policies and procedures, and that these are periodically reviewed and updated